Use this in Arrangement Calculator

 You will get wet.
 Constantly.
 Handling buckets of water, conditioning stems, and cleaning are part of every single day.

 Peak periods are intense.
-Valentine's Day is the busiest day of the year, with extended hours, no breaks, and preparation starting days in advance.
+Valentine's Day is the busiest day of the year, with extended hours, no breaks, and prep starting days in advance.
 Mother's Day is the second busiest.
 Wedding season means weekend work from May to September.

 Physical Demands